rombrew/lse/README.md

 single precision FPU.
 The main goals are low precision losses on large datasets and low memory footprint.

-Typycal usage scenario is about ~10 unknown parameters and over ~1kk of measurements.
+Typical usage scenario is about ~10 unknown parameters and over ~1kk of measurements.

-## Usage
+## Features

-The main features of the LSE library:

-* Compute least squares solution by QR transformation.
+* Ordinary least squares (LS) solver using QR transformation.
-* Solve full-rank linear equation systems.
-* Estimate standard deviation.
+* Low precision losses on large datasets.
-* Add regularization to solve ill-posed problems.
+* Able to solve rank deficient ill-posed problem using l2 regularization.
+* Standard deviation (STD) estimate.
-* Estimate largest and smallest singular values.
+* Largest and smallest singular values estimate.
 * Static and dynamic memory allocation.

-See the API description in LSE header file and examples.

 ## Approach